UrbanSwingNZ/urban-swing-website/testing/file-splitting/01-change-password.md

 ## Test 10: UI Interactions

 **What to check:**
-- ⏳ Press Enter in form → submits (same as clicking button)
+- 🟢Press Enter in form → submits (same as clicking button)
-- ⏳ Click "Cancel" → modal closes, no password change
+- 🟢Click "Cancel" → modal closes, no password change
-- ⏳ Close and reopen modal → form is reset (empty fields)
+- 🟢Close and reopen modal → form is reset (empty fields)
-- ⏳ Modal opens → cursor in "Current Password" field
+- 🟢Modal opens → cursor in "Current Password" field

 **How to test:**
 1. Open modal, type in fields, press Enter